 Frequently Asked Questions

-• Psychedelics are a class of psychoactive drugs that are known for their ability to produce profound alterations in perception, mood, and cognitive processes, including mystical and spiritual experiences, as well as hallucinations and distortions of sensory perception.
-The word ‘psychedelic’ is derived from the Greek words ‘psychḗ’ meaning 'soul or mind' and ‘dēleín’ meaning 'to manifest'.
+The word “psychedelic” is derived from the Greek words ‘psychḗ’ meaning 'soul or mind' and ‘dēleín’ meaning 'to manifest'.
 Therefore, it literally means "mind manifesting".
-British psychiatrist Humphry Osmond coined the term ‘psychedelic’ in 1956, suggesting it in a letter to a fellow author - Aldous Huxley.
+British psychiatrist Humphry Osmond coined the term ‘psychedelic in 1956, suggesting it in a letter to a fellow author - Aldous Huxley.

-• Psilocybin (a psycho-active ingredient of “magic mushrooms”)
+• Psilocybin (a psychoactive ingredient of “magic mushrooms”)

 • LSD (lysergic acid diethylamide)